Snow White (2025 film)

-Disney's Snow White, or simply Snow White, is a 2025 American musical fantasy film that is a live-action reimagining of Walt Disney's 1937 animated film Snow White and the Seven Dwarfs, itself based on the 1812 fairy tale "Snow White" by the Brothers Grimm.
-Produced by Walt Disney Pictures and Marc Platt Productions, the film was directed by Marc Webb and written by Erin Cressida Wilson.
-It stars Rachel Zegler as the title character, a princess who escapes assassination by her stepmother, the Evil Queen (Gal Gadot), and joins with seven magical inhabitants of the forest (Note: The characters are not referred to as "dwarfs" in the film.
-The term "magical beings" was used in promotion.) and a rogue bandit named Jonathan (Andrew Burnap) to reclaim her kingdom.
+Disney's Snow White, or simply Snow White, is a 2025 American musical fantasy film produced by Walt Disney Pictures.
+It is a live-action remake of Walt Disney's 1937 animated film Snow White and the Seven Dwarfs, itself based on the 1812 fairy tale.
+Directed by Marc Webb and written by Erin Cressida Wilson, the film stars Rachel Zegler as Snow White, with Andrew Burnap and Gal Gadot in supporting roles.
+The reimagined story follows the princess Snow White, who escapes assassination by her stepmother, the Evil Queen, and joins with seven magical beings of the forest (Note: Although based on the Seven Dwarfs from the original story, the characters are not referred to as "dwarfs" in the film.
+The term "magical beings" was used in promotion.) and a rogue bandit named Jonathan to reclaim her kingdom.

-Plans for a Snow White remake were confirmed in October 2016, with Wilson attached as a screenwriter.
+Plans for a Snow White remake were confirmed in October 2016, with Wilson attached as a writer.
 Webb entered talks to direct in May 2019 and was announced as director in September.
-Principal photography took place in the United Kingdom from March to July 2022, with additional reshoots taking place in June 2024.
-The film was initially set to be released in March 2024 but faced delays due to the 2023 SAG-AFTRA strike.
+Principal photography took place in the United Kingdom from March to July 2022, with additional reshoots taking place in London.
+The film was initially set to be released in March 2024, but faced delays due to the 2023 SAG-AFTRA strike.

-Prior to its release, the film generated significant controversy regarding its color-blind casting, changes to the story, and the reimagining of the Seven Dwarfs.
-Additional controversy stemmed from lead actress Zegler's public critiques of the original film and Donald Trump, as well as her and Gadot's opposing views on the Israeli–Palestinian conflict, leading to calls for boycotts on both political sides.
+Before its release, the film generated significant controversy regarding its color-blind casting, changes to the story, and the reimagining of the Seven Dwarfs.
+Additional controversy stemmed from Zegler's public critiques of the original film and Donald Trump, as well as her and Gadot's opposing views on the Israeli–Palestinian conflict, leading to calls for boycotts on both political sides.

-Snow White premiered at the Alcázar of Segovia in Segovia, Spain, on March 12, 2025, and was theatrically released in the United States on March 21.
-It received mixed reviews from critics who praised Zegler's performance but took issue with some of the film's stylistic choices.
-With a production budget of $240–270 million, it is one of Disney's most expensive films.
-It grossed $206 million worldwide and is considered by analysts to be a box-office bomb.
+Snow White premiered at the Alcázar of Segovia in Spain on March 12, 2025, and was released in the United States on March 21, to mixed reviews from critics.
+One of Disney's most expensive films and its most expensive live-action remake, it was considered by analysts to be a box-office bomb, as it grossed $205.7 million worldwide against a production budget of $336.5 million, losing the studio $170 million.
+The film later debuted at the top of the viewership charts in the United States upon its release on Disney+.